Shopify/polaris/polaris.shopify.com/content/components/progress-bar/index.md

   - fileName: progress-bar-non-animated.tsx
     title: Non-animated
     description: Use the animated prop when you want to show a static progress bar.
 ---

-# Progress bar

-The progress bar component is used to visually represent the completion of a task or operation.
-It shows how much of the task has been completed and how much is still left.

----

 ## Best practices